gkonczak/chp.perm/readme.txt

 The use of the function res.perm is only possible under the terms of the license GNU GENERAL PUBLIC LICENSE

 When using the procedure res.perm - please cite the article:
 W. Sommer, K. Stapor, G. Konczak, K. Kotowski, P. Fabian, J. Ochab, A. Bereś, G. Slusarczyk.
-"Reliable changepoint detection in noisy EEG data using a novel residuals permutation-based method: benchmarking and application to single trial ERPs"
+"Changepoint detection in noisy data using a novel residuals permutation-based method (RESPERM): Benchmarking and application"
 Submitted to Biocybernetics and Biomedical Engineering

 Use of the function: